This guide is intended for developers who want to integrate trx-control with their own software, e.g. logging or contesting software.

 source: sotacluster

-When you send the listen request, the dxcluster extension will send new spots automatically as they arrive in a JSON package with the same fields as for the getSpots request.
+When you send the listen request, the dxcluster extension will send new spots automatically as they arrive in a JSON package with the same fields as for the getSpots request in a spot array.

 tasmota